Zeioth/doxygenvim-template/README.md

 # vim-doxygen-template
-Directory generated in the project when using doxigen-vim
+Directory generated in the project when using vim-doxygen